Pain · Mittelstand

 • No outbound.
 No content.
 No LinkedIn presence.
 The distributor's sales motion is reactive: a US OEM has to call them first.
 US OEMs do not call distributors first when the manufacturer is invisible.

 • The US OEM RFP arrives addressed to the manufacturer, not the distributor.
 Procurement wants to talk to whoever owns the product.
 The distributor passes the RFP back.
-The manufacturer answers it in German register and loses the shortlist.
+The manufacturer answers it in German sales language and loses the shortlist.

 • The Geschäftsführer wants to replace the distributor.
 The replacement search begins.
 Larger distributors are evaluated.
-None of them solve the upstream problem: the manufacturer's commercial frame still does not exist in American buyer language.
+None of them solve the upstream problem: the manufacturer's sales story still does not exist in American buyer language.

 !